ZachWatkins/Remarklet/website/docs/contributing.md

 Read our [Code of Conduct](code-of-conduct.md) to help this open-source project's community remain open and welcoming.

-If you would like to participate in discussions, you can post in the [GitHub Discussions](https://github.com/ZachWatkins/Remarklet/discussions) section of the repository.

 This guide will help you get started and explains the process for open source contributions.

-## Types of contributions

-You can contribute to the project in ways listed below.
-This repository may use automation to apply policies to publicly accessible areas like discussions, issues, and pull requests.

 ## Discussions